HubbeKing/deepdream-docker/README.md

 Simple deepdreaming docker-compose stack based on bvlc/caffe:cpu, flask, and celery

 Meant to provide easy-to-setup deepdreaming and guided deepdreaming as a web service.
-Accepts images to dream about in a web form, using a simple flask service running on gunicorn.
+Accepts images to dream about in a web form, using a simple flask service running on uwsgi.
-Deepdreams are ran using the Celery framework, for asynchronus dreaming of up to X images at once, where X is the number of processors on the host system
+Deepdreams are ran using the Celery framework, for asynchronus dreaming of up to X images at once, where X is the number of processors on the host system.
 Result images from deepdreams are sent out via email, using gmail SMTP servers.

 ## Setup